 SWITCH FROM COTTON PADS TO REUSABLE WIPES

 This is new to me, but I find it pretty amazing.
-I recently purchased bamboo-based face wipes on Etsy (I know, I know, terrible carbon footprint, but I am really trying my best with the limited options I have in Dubai), and I love it.
+I recently purchased bamboo-based face wipes and I love it.
 No more cotton pads thrown down the toilets every day.
 I use these wipes to remove my make-up, wash my face and apply toner.
 Every weekend it goes to the washing machine, and it is ready to be used again.
 While traveling, it takes minimal space in my toiletries bag and dries up pretty quickly during the day.
+Switching from cotton pads to reusable wipes is really one of the easiest eco-friendly practices to implements during your travels!

 SHOP YOUR FAVORITE REUSABLE WIPES